-Classification of the preparation and its individual components has drawn on official and authoritative sources as well as independent review by the Chemwatch Classification committee using available literature references
+Classification of the preparation and its individual components has drawn on official and authoritative sources as well as independent review by the Chemwatch Classification

 The SDS is a Hazard Communication tool and should be used to assist in the Risk Assessment.
 Many factors determine whether the reported Hazards are Risks in the workplace or other settings.